openplans/shareabouts/doc/CONFIG.md

 everything after the `MAPQUEST_KEY`.
 Only keep the full file if you plan on running a local API server too.

-At this point, you can start your map - it will have the default settings.
+At this point, you can [start your map](https://github.com/openplans/shareabouts/tree/master/doc#starting-and-stopping-your-server) - it will have the default settings.

+### Keep local_settings out of version control!
-**NOTE: You don't want to check the API key information in to your repository, as anyone would be able to write to your data using your API key.**
+You don't want to check the API key information in to your repository, as anyone would be able to write to your data using your API key.

 ## Step 1: Get a dataset